topkecleon/telegram-bot-bash/doc/2_usage.md

 .
 ├── mycommands.sh        # THIS is your bot, place logic and commands here!
 │
-├── mycommands.sh.clean      # copy to "mycommands.sh" if you start devloping your bot
+├── mycommands.sh.clean      # copy to "mycommands.sh" if you start developing your bot
 ├── mycommands.sh.dist       # example bot, also used for testing bashbot internally │
 ├── count.jssh           # count bashbot usage in jssh key-value store